pgodey/helm/charts/fid/README.md

 # helm
-Helm chart for RadiantOne FID deployment test
+Helm chart for RadiantOne FID deployment test2

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.